An Analytical Theory of Spectral Bias in the Learning Dynamics of Diffusion Models: Detailed Derivations for Linear Convolutional Network

 \paragraph{Generated distribution after convergence} For the converged denoiser we have $\gamma_{k}^{*}=\frac{\tilde{\Sigma}_{kk}}{\sigma^{2}+\tilde{\Sigma}_{kk}}$

 Variance of the learned distribution

 The generated covariance will be

-\begin{remark} \begin{itemize} \item Basically it's the same story as the one-layer linear network, the major difference is, instead of evolution along the eigenbasis of data covariance (PCs), the parametrization of convolutional network enforces the learning dynamics to align with the Fourier basis regardless of the original PC of the data.
-It treats the data as if it's stationary / translation invariant. \item The generated data will be independent along each Fourier mode, just like the fully connected case, the generated data is independent along each eigen-mode. \item This amounts to decorrelate the original covariance in the spectral domain, making it translation invariance / circulant. \end{itemize} \end{remark}
+\paragraph{Remarks} \begin{itemize} \item Basically it's the same story as the one-layer linear network, the major difference is, instead of evolution along the eigenbasis of data covariance (PCs), the parametrization of convolutional network enforces the learning dynamics to align with the Fourier basis regardless of the original PC of the data.
+It treats the data as if it's stationary / translation invariant. \item The generated data will be independent along each Fourier mode, just like the fully connected case, the generated data is independent along each eigen-mode. \item This amounts to decorrelating the original covariance in the spectral domain, making it translation invariant / circulant. \end{itemize}